guzik912/guzik912/README.md

 ## Hello!
-I'm Karol, Front End Developer
+I'm Karol, Full Stack Developer

-<p>I've been a Web Developer for 2 years.
-I've focused on <strong>Front End</strong> development (mainly <strong>React</strong>), but other technologies such as: HTML, CSS/SCSS, JavaScript have also been used.
-Currently I'm looking for a <strong>Junior Front End Developer</strong> position.
+<p>An ambitious and passionate Full Stack Developer with a broad range of skills acquired in Web Development.
+Currently working on my own projects.
+Looking for a <strong>Full Stack Developer</strong> position.
 Feel free to contact with me!</p>

 ### Let's stay in touch: